sqybi/microsoft-intern-programming-contest/README.md

 ## Copyright Announcement

 The splash screen from this [original link](http://www.flickr.com/photos/oter/4730719419/in/photostream/) by [Jo Christian Oterhals](http://www.flickr.com/photos/oter/).
 It's published with [CC BY-NC-ND 2.0](http://creativecommons.org/licenses/by-nc-nd/2.0/).

+## Download

+You could always get the newest version of this game from [the repository on Github](https://github.com/sqybi/MsInternProgrammingContest).
+You could also fork from this repository without permission.